 There are two separate resources referred to as "documentation" in Godot:

-- The tutorials and engine documentation and its translations.
-This is the part you are reading now, which is distributed in the HTML, PDF and EPUB formats.
+The tutorials and engine documentation and its translations.
+This is the part you are reading now, which is distributed in the HTML format.
 Its contents are generated from plain text files in the reStructured Text (rst) format, to which you can contribute via pull requests on the godot-docs GitHub repository.
 See Contributing to the documentation for more details.